James Taylor Jr. (banker): Legacy

+General James Taylor Park, formerly the Newport Barracks, was named after Taylor.
+The city Bellevue, Kentucky, was named after his Bellevue estate in Newport.
 In the mid-19th century, Newport became a hub for trade, industry and culture.
-Just a few years later, Gen. Taylor's grandson established the wealthy area of East Row, a collection of elegant homes.
-Today, the East Row local Historic District is the second largest local district in Kentucky and the Taylor Mansion is the district's oldest house.
-Taylor is the namesake of the General James Taylor Park.
+His grandson established the wealthy area of East Row, a collection of elegant homes.
+Today, the East Row Historic District is the second-largest local district in Kentucky and the Taylor Mansion is the district's oldest house.